 Ohio University has a long tradition of offering quality higher education with a national reputation for academic excellence.
 Since graduating our first nursing class 45 years ago, OHIO’s School of Nursing has also continually evolved to meet the needs of students and the healthcare workforce while keeping with our mission of preparing health professionals whose work reflects the highest standards of collaboration, ethics, innovation and commitment to all.

-The Ohio University nursing program began in 1968, with the establishment an associate degree in nursing.
+The Ohio University nursing program began in 1968, with the establishment an Associate in Science in Nursing degree.
 A two-year associate degree is still an option at Ohio University’s Chillicothe, Southern and Zanesville campuses.

 In 1975, the University launched an RN to BSN completion program through distance learning technologies to provide licensed registered nurses an accessible, high-quality option to further their education and career.
 Currently, all RN to BSN courses and most general education courses required for the RN to BSN program can be taken online.